Smooth Alternating Direction Methods for Nonsmooth Constrained Convex Optimization: Abstract

 \section{Abstract}

-We propose two new alternating direction methods to solve ``fully'' nonsmooth constrained convex problems.
+{We propose two new alternating direction methods to solve ``fully'' nonsmooth constrained convex problems.
 Our algorithms have the best known worst-case iteration-complexity guarantee under mild assumptions for both the objective residual and feasibility gap.
 Through theoretical analysis, we show how to update all the algorithmic parameters automatically with clear impact on the convergence performance.
-We also provide a numerical illustration showing the advantages of our methods over the classical alternating direction methods using a well-known feasibility problem. \keywords{Gap reduction; alternating minimization algorithm (AMA) \and alternating direction method of multipliers (ADMM) \and augmented Lagrangian \and first-order method \and nonsmooth constrained convex optimization.} \subclass{90C25 \and 90C06 \and 90-08}
+We also provide a representative numerical example showing the advantages of our methods over the classical alternating direction methods using a well-known feasibility problem. }